 Welcome to EOSA

 The role of ethylene oxide sterilization will likely increase.
-As surgical procedures become more specialized, doctors are moving toward customized surgical kits.
+As surgical procedures become more specialized, doctors continue to move toward customized surgical kits.
 Ethylene oxide is the preferred technology and is often the required sterlization method for these surgical kits.
 Why?
-Because if just one item in those surgical kits cannot use alternate sterilization technologies – because it is plastic or heat sensitive, then the entire kit must be sterilized with ethylene oxide.
+Because if just one item in those surgical kits cannot use alternate sterilization technologies - because it is plastic or heat-sensitive - then the entire kit must be sterilized with ethylene oxide.
 Given the growing use of these custom surgical kits, the use of ethylene oxide is becoming even more important to the medical industry and to the health and well-being of the patient community.